 - 1. Any employee who is classified as a Mechanic in the Public Works Department who receives his/her PA Inspection and PA Emissions licenses from the Commonwealth of Pennsylvania, and the Air Conditioning license from the Mobile Air Climate Systems Association (MACS), shall be paid ten cents (\$0.10) per hour, per certification, in addition to his/her regular rate effective from the date of licensure. - 2.
 Effective January 1, 2022, any employee who is classified as a Stockroom Attendant in the Public Works Department who receives his/her Air Conditioning license from the Mobile Air Climate Systems Association (MACS), as outlined in the employee's Position Description, shall be paid ten cents (\$0.10) per hour in addition to his/her regular rate. - 3.
-Effective January 1, 2008, any employee required by the City to maintain a Commercial Driver's License (CDL), as outlined in the employee's Position Description, shall be paid an additional ten cents (\$0.10) per hour in addition to his/her regular rate. - 4.
-Effective January 1, 2022, employees required by the City to maintain a PA Tanker Endorsement (Crew Leader, Equipment Operator I, and those temporarily upgraded to fill these positions), Stormwater Inspector certification, Bridge Inspector certification, and/or Floodplain Manager certification, as outlined in the employee's Position Description, shall be paid an additional ten cents (\$0.10) per hour, per certification, in addition to his/her regular rate.
+Effective January 1, 2008, any employee required by the City to maintain a Commercial Driver's License (CDL), as outlined in the employee's Position Description, shall be paid an additional ten cents (\$0.10) per hour in addition to his/her regular rate.

-5. Any employee required by the City to maintain a Commercial Driver's License (CDL), PA Tanker Endorsement, PA Inspections License, or PA Emissions License, as outlined in the employee's Position Description, shall be paid up to sixty dollars (\$60.00) per license towards the renewal of said license.
+- 4. Effective January 1, 2022, employees required by the City to maintain a PA Tanker Endorsement (Equipment Operator I and those temporarily upgraded to fill these positions), Stormwater Inspector certification, Bridge Inspector certification, and/or Floodplain Manager certification, as outlined in the employee's Position Description, shall be paid an additional ten cents (\$0.10) per hour, per certification, in addition to his/her regular rate. - 5.
+Any employee required by the City to maintain a Commercial Driver's License (CDL), PA Tanker Endorsement, PA Inspections License, or PA Emissions License, as outlined in the employee's Position Description, shall be paid up to sixty dollars (\$60.00) per license towards the renewal of said license. - L. Temporary assignments and minimal changes to hours of work due to operational or seasonal requirements will not be considered for shift differential pay.